-- was developed by Dr. Wilson, or other Penn researchers working under his direct supervision at Penn; and - is related to the AAV technology platform discovered by Dr. Wilson prior to September 2014; or - is related to the AAV technology platform discovered by Dr. Wilson at Penn after September 2014 pursuant to the 2009 SRA, the 2014 SRA, the 2013 SRA or subsequent amendment to a sponsored research agreement; and - is owned by Penn; and - is necessary or useful for the practice of the licensed patent rights.
+- · was developed by Dr. Wilson, or other Penn researchers working under his direct supervision at Penn; and - is related to the AAV technology platform discovered by Dr. Wilson prior to September 2014; or - is related to the AAV technology platform discovered by Dr. Wilson at Penn after September 2014 pursuant to the 2009 SRA, the 2014 SRA, the 2013 SRA or subsequent amendment to a sponsored research agreement; and - is owned by Penn; and - is necessary or useful for the practice of the licensed patent rights.

-Under the terms of the Penn license agreement, we issued equity to Penn now represented by 213,150 shares of our common stock.
-We are also obligated to pay Penn:
+Under the terms of the Penn license agreement, we issued equity to Penn and are also obligated to pay Penn:

-- low- to mid-single digit royalties on net sales of licensed pharmaceutical products sold by us or our affiliates; - low-single digit to low-double digit royalty percentages of net sales on products intended for research purposes only; - low- to mid-double digit royalty percentage on royalties received from third parties on net sales of licensed pharmaceutical products by such third parties; - low-double digit to mid-teen digit percentages of sublicense fees we receive for the licensed intellectual property rights from sublicensees; and - reimbursements for ongoing patent prosecution and maintenance expenses.
+- low- to mid-single digit royalties on net sales of licensed pharmaceutical products sold by us or our affiliates; - low-single digit to low-double digit royalty percentages of net sales on licensed products intended for research purposes only; - low- to mid-double digit royalty percentage on royalties received from third parties on net sales of licensed pharmaceutical products by such third parties; - low-double digit to mid-teen digit percentages of sublicense fees we receive for the licensed intellectual property rights from sublicensees; and - reimbursements for ongoing patent prosecution and maintenance expenses.

-As of December 31, 2017, we have incurred expenses of \$3.3 million to Penn under the license agreement, excluding the equity interest issued to Penn as upfront consideration at the inception of the agreement.
-There are no future potential milestones to be paid under the license agreement.
 Our Penn license agreement, as amended, will terminate with respect to licensed products in a field of use other than the treatment of familial hypercholesterolemia (FH) on a product-by-product and country-by-country basis on the date each particular licensed product ceases to be covered by at least one valid claim, issued or pending, under the licensed patent rights.
 With respect to licensed products for treating FH, our Penn license agreement, as amended, will terminate on a product-by-product and country-by-country basis on the later of (i) the date the licensed product for treating FH ceases to be infringed or covered by a valid claim, issued or pending, under the licensed patent rights, and (ii) seven years following the first sale of such licensed product for treating FH.
 We can terminate this license agreement by giving Penn prior written notice.
 Penn has the right to terminate: